Somerset Hills

-The Somerset Hills is known as the northern region of Somerset County located in the U.S. state of New Jersey and includes the municipalities of Bedminster, Bernardsville, Bernards Township, Far Hills, Peapack & Gladstone.
-The Morris County communities of the Chesters (borough and township) and the Mendhams (borough and township) are often considered part of the Somerset Hills.
+The Somerset Hills is known as the northern region of Somerset County located in the central portion of the U.S. state of New Jersey and includes the municipalities of Bedminster, Bernardsville, Bernards Township, Far Hills, and Peapack-Gladstone.
+The neighboring municipalities of the Chesters (Borough and Township) and the Mendhams (Borough and Township) in southwestern Morris County are periodically recognized as part of the Somerset Hills.

 The Somerset Hills is in the northern section of Somerset County that was created on May 14, 1688, from portions of Middlesex County.

 The term was coined in the early 1800s and references the 2nd Watchung Mountain which crosses Bedminster as well as the Bernardsville Mountain that is the highest mountain in the region.

 Geography

+The Somerset Hills region is located between two historic centers: Somerville (located on the Raritan River) to the south and Morristown to the north.
+Each serves as the county seat for Somerset County and Morris County.
+Both communities feature commercial centers and industrial areas and can be reached via Interstate 287.

 The high point in the Somerset Hills is on Mine Mountain in Bernardsville, at approximately 860 ft above sea level.

 Adjacent municipalities

-Somerset Hills contains the following townships/boroughs:
+Somerset Hills contains the following municipalities: